jamieleeming/pokemon-trades/README.md

 ## Deployment

-This app is deployed on GitHub Pages with clean URL routing.
+This app is deployed on GitHub Pages with clean URL routing using GitHub Actions.
+Each push to the main branch automatically triggers a deployment workflow.

 Last deployment trigger: March 27, 2025